 When members share an item with a group created with the item update capability enabled, they remain the owner of the item.
 Other group members can update the item.
 Updates to an item include changes to the item details and updates to the content.
 For example, they can add layers to a map and save the map with the updated content.

 At this time, the item update capability is intended for use with item details and the contents of maps, configurable apps, and scenes.
 Currently, most ArcGIS apps do not support the item update capability.
-For example, members of a group created with this capability enabled can update the item details of an Operations Dashboard add-in shared with the group but cannot modify the add-in.
-Support will be added in future releases.
+To find out whether this capability is supported in a specific ArcGIS app, refer to the app documentation.

 Organization administrators also use groups to configure the website with the organization's featured content, basemaps, and configurable apps.

 Create a group

 To create a group, complete the following steps:

 - Verify that you are signed in and have privileges to create groups.